 The LFH rearing facilities include twenty-eight raceways at 10 ft x 100 ft x 2.8 ft and nineteen raceways at 10 ft x 88.5 ft x 3.5 ft.
 These raceways were covered in 2" square mesh netting in 2005 and 2006.
-There are three rearing lakes covered in 4" netting (added in 2003-04), holding ~ 590,000 cubic feet (ft3) of water each, approximately 1,100 ft x 90 ft x 10 ft in size.
+There are three rearing lakes now covered in 2" netting (completed in 2008), holding ~ 590,000 cubic feet (ft3) of water each, approximately 1,100 ft x 90 ft x 10 ft in size.
 Netting has been added to these lakes and raceways to reduce predation losses.
-The adult holding facilities include three 83 ft x 10 ft x 5 ft adult raceways with housed spawning facilities incorporated over the center of these ponds, two 18 ft x 150 ft x 4.3 ft and two 21 ft x 150 ft x 4.3 ft adult salmon holding ponds, which also accommodate sub-yearling rearing when not needed for adult holding in the spring of the year.
-In 2005, channels were cut into two of these ponds, creating three temporary holding areas in each of the two modified ponds to accommodate marking and tagging of the subvearlings reared there.
+The adult holding facilities include three 83 ft x 10 ft x 5 ft adult raceways with enclosed spawning facilities incorporated over the center of these ponds.
+There are also two 18 ft x 150 ft x 4.3 ft and two 21 ft x 150 ft x 4.3 ft adult salmon holding ponds, which also accommodate sub-yearling rearing when not needed for adult holding in the spring of the year.
+In 2005, channels were cut into two of these ponds, creating three temporary holding areas in each of the two modified ponds to accommodate marking and tagging of the subyearlings reared there.
 Screens were fabricated to fit the channels.
-Eight 20 ft x 4 ft fiberglass circular ponds are used for a captive brood spring Chinook program.
-These ponds were added in 1998 below the north raceways.
-No longer used for this program are fifteen 4 ft x 1.6 ft fiberglass circular ponds.
-Six 3.25 ft x 16 ft x 2.6 ft fiberglass tanks were added in the same area in 2006, allowing for decreased densities and improved flexibility in all stocks during early rearing.
+A project proposal for dividing the salmon adult ponds from four to eight is currently being discussed with LSRCP for increasing sorting and sampling capabilities. .
+Six 3.25 ft x 16 ft x 2.6 ft fiberglass tanks were added below the north side raceways in 2006, allowing for decreased densities and improved flexibility in all stocks during early rearing.
 The incubation facilities include 112 full stacks (2 units of 8 trays each) of vertical incubators in the south trough room, and 88 shallow eyeing/hatching troughs and four 3.75 ft x 27.5 ft x 2 ft intermediate rearing troughs in the north trough room.